What To Pack For An 8 Day Summer Trip To Iceland

 Pack a washcloth or two, preferably ones made of microfiber.
 For some reason, not one place we stayed offered washcloths among the towel selection.
 Almost every shower had refillable shower soap, shampoo and conditioner but no wash cloths.
 Microfiber will dry quicker than standard terrycloth towels.

 A small personal fan.
 Another thing that was common in Iceland was the absence of air-conditioning.
 It makes sense, it doesn’t really get hot there but at night, even with a window open, cross breezes aren’t really a thing, so rooms can get stuffy.
 More times than not, many of us would share that we got really hot at night so next time, I would consider packing a small personal fan, just to have a little air moving at night.
-Oh, the joys of getting old.
+If you sleep hot, this one is a must.
+You won’t get a lot of sleep in Iceland so you need to be sure that when you do, it’s quality sleep.

 Looking back, here is my perspective about packing for Iceland.